Is an MBA worth it? 5 things to consider

 2. The increased earning potential and cost of tuition

-As with any degree, you’ll need to examine whether the cost of an MBA is something you’re comfortable taking on financially.
-You’ll also want to take other factors into consideration, such as the increased earning potential you’ll experience after graduating.
+When evaluating the value of an MBA, it’s natural to think about the money.
+You’ll want to examine whether the cost of tuition is something you’re comfortable taking on financially.
+You’ll also want to take other factors into consideration, such as the typical MBA degree salary range you can expect in return.

-Be sure to research your options for funding your MBA as well.
-Employers may offer a continued education incentive that you may be able to take advantage of.
-“Sometimes employers pay a portion of, or all, higher education expenses as part of their employee benefit packages,” explains Bill Hughes, Talent Director of Patina Solutions.
+Be sure to research your funding options as well.
+Some organizations offer a continued education incentive for employees to earn their degrees.
+“Sometimes employers pay a portion of, or all, higher education expenses as part of their employee benefit packages,” explains Bill Hughes, talent director of Patina Solutions.

-Walmart, for example, has rolled out a college education benefit program that allows its employees to earn an online degree from one of three nonprofit institutions—including Brandman University—for just $1 per day.
+Walmart, for example, implemented a college education benefit program that allows its employees to earn an online degree from one of six nonprofit institutions—including UMass Global—for just $1 per day.
 Employers like Disney and Discover boast similar offerings.

 3. Your desire to break into a new field

-If you’re seeking to change careers or break into a new field, an MBA can help you acquire the knowledge and skills needed for a fresh start.
+If you’re seeking to change careers or break into a new field, this master’s degree can help you acquire the knowledge and skills needed for a fresh start.

 “MBA knowledge plays a key role in providing the administrative and economic vision that, unfortunately, people focused purely on technology lack,” Renella shares.

-For those with limited business education or experience, an MBA will provide them with an array of training in many areas across the business world, such as marketing, finance and leadership.
+For those with limited business education or experience, an MBA is worth it for the array of training in many areas across the business world, such as marketing, finance and leadership.
 Dr. Eckmann says these subjects are all critical to understanding the cross-functional workings of a business.

 4. Your professional network

-Whether you are a natural networker or not, many consider the connections that come with an MBA program to be one of its biggest perks.
+Whether you are a natural networker or not, many believe one of the biggest benefits of an MBA is the connections that come with completing a program.
 The bonds you form with classmates can serve you and your career aspirations well.

-“Students in my MBA classes create their own networks,” Dr. Eckmann says.
+“Students in my classes create their own networks,” Dr. Eckmann says.
 “People here help each other.”

 Not only will your classmates and professors help you expand your professional network, but your school’s alumni base can also provide valuable career connections for years to come.

-“Prospective students should look at the types of jobs graduates take and how strong the alumni network is for jobs down the road,” advises Arnof-Fenn.
+“Prospective students should look at the types of jobs graduates take and how strong the alumni network is for jobs down the road,” Arnof-Fenn advises.

-If expanding your professional network is important to you, then an MBA program could be worth it.
+The opportunity to expand your professional network is just another example of how the cost of an MBA is an investment in your future.
 You never know when one of your contacts could connect you to a top organization—or the job of your dreams.

 5. The time and effort it takes to earn an MBA